My employer asked me to drive. If I am stopped by the police, do I have a defence to driving without insurance?

 Suppose, for example, you were asked by your employer to pop out for some milk for the tea and you used your own car which was only covered for social, domestic and pleasure use.
 It might be alleged that you weren’t insured as this was ‘business use’.
 Suppose, on the other hand, that your employer asked you to use the company car and you did so without realising you were not insured.
 Depending on all the circumstances of the case you might be able to rely upon the statutory employment defence set out above although don’t forget, the burden of proving it would be on you!

 The application of the law to the infinitely variable circumstances that can arise and its interpretation by the courts can give rise to uncertainty.
-I have been instructed by a self-employed client who drove a vehicle at the behest of his ‘employer’ not realising he was not insured.
+We have been instructed by a self-employed client who drove a vehicle at the behest of his ‘employer’ not realising he was not insured.
 We will run the statutory defence and argue that ‘employment’ includes ‘self-employment’.
 It will be interesting to see the outcome.